top of page

 The latest CertainTeed 2024 U.S. Industry Trend Report provides even more insight into what colors and materials are trending nationwide.

-Roof Color and Resale Value
+How Roof Color Impacts Resale Value

 If you’re planning to move in the next 5–10 years, shingle color becomes a strategic choice.
 It may not be the first thing buyers mention.
 But it will set the tone the moment they pull up.